Faiz0developer/Triweb-Learning/NodeJS/README.md

 # Description
-I put everything in this folder that I learn and implement concepts of NodeJS.

-● get-post-express folder: I Create app using express package.
-Run it into port localhost:3000 using listen method.
-Use get and post method for pages.
-I create a small calculator basically using controllers and routers.
-I put everything in get-post-express folder.
+Explore NodeJS and fundamental of programming.
+Strong your hands over programming.

+## How to Proceed
+Description are provided to all files about what it contains.
+Navigate to different files provided down below according to your need.

-● CRUD: In this folder I created a backend app and server through which user can send,get,update and delete his/her data from database.
-I use MVC(model, view controller) architecture where I connect model with database.
+● **[CRUD](./CRUD/README.md) :** A backend server through which user can send, get, update and delete his/her data from database.
+This link will redirect to README file of this project.

+● **[get-post-express](./get-post-express/README.md) :** A backend for arithmatic operation.
+This link will redirect to README file of this project.

-● Sequelize: You will get here some files which together makes a server to send user data to databse, delete user data from datebase, update databse data and get user data from database (model->user.js).
-To connect database with server I use sequelize (database.js) here.
+● **[Sequelize](./sequelize/README.md) :** A server to send user data to databse, delete user data from datebase, update databse data and get user data from database.
+This link will redirect to README file of this project.

-● condition.js: Print greatest number using if-else statement.

-● loop.js: Print even and odd number from an array using loop.

-● breaked or completed loop.js: I checked whether loop is iterated completely  or been break in between.

-● continue-track.js: In this file I check how many time continue statement is called in a loop
+● **[break](./break.js) and [break-or-completed-loop](./breaked%20or%20completed%20loop.js) :** Explore break statement, how it break the loop.

+● **[continue](./continue.js) and [continue-track](./continue-track.js) :** Explore continue statement, how it works.

-● series : Print different series and pattern using loop.
+● [series](./series/) : Explore different series pattern of * using loop.

-● table.js: Contain code for printing table of any number.
+● [table](./table.js): Table of any number using while loop

-● recursion.js: This folder contain recursion function.